 At Active Cypher, we have integrated deeply with the Microsoft technology stack because Microsoft serves individuals, companies, enterprises, organizations, and governments of all sizes.

 Referencing the paper mentioned earlier, Microsoft recognizes that a so-called “lift-and-shift” approach is not always proper or even necessary; however, they do endorse the timely implementation of Zero Trust security: ”The majority of companies will benefit greatly from utilizing hybrid infrastructure that helps you use your existing investments and begin to realize the value of Zero Trust initiatives more quickly.”

-With Active Cypher File Security, the benefits of the Zero Trust security model are not an all-or-nothing proposition; it can begin to be realized immediately and in phases.
+With Active Cypher File Fortress, the benefits of the Zero Trust security model are not an all-or-nothing proposition; it can begin to be realized immediately and in phases.

-- Authentication: ACFS relies on Active Directory to enforce strong multi-factor authentication.
+- Authentication: ACFF relies on Active Directory to enforce strong multi-factor authentication.

 - Automation: Event driven, rules-based, and AI enhance risk based automated alerting and remediation to reduce your mean time to respond (MTTR) to attacks.